 The directors have confirmed that they believe that Coolair Equipment Limited is financially secure and has more than adequate resources to trade successfully.
 Both demand from existing customers and the Company's current enquiry level remain strong.
 The Company has a number of banking facilities available to them to cover any additional funding requirements should these be needed.
-The Balance Sheet is strong reflecting a net current asset position.
+The Statement of Financial Position is strong reflecting a net current asset position.